Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/DisplayGeometryEditorInformationDuringInteraction/readme.md

 ## Use case

-A field worker can see information about the geometry being created or edited during an editing interaction.
-This information can be used provide feedback to the user about the geometry so that they can see the effects of their interaction on the geometry as the interaction progresses.
+The geometry editor can provide information about the geometry being created or edited during an interaction.
+This information can be used to give feedback to the user to show the effect of the interaction on the geometry.

 ## How to use the sample